LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 files and for libraries of source files using the Logtalk reflection features to collect the relevant information and a graph language for representing the diagrams.
 Limited support is also available for generating diagrams for Prolog module applications.
-It's also possible to generate predicate cross-referencing diagrams for plain Prolog files.
+It's also possible in general to generate predicate cross-referencing diagrams for plain Prolog files.

 Linking library diagrams to entity diagrams to predicate cross-referencing diagrams and linking directory diagrams to file diagrams is also supported